Tandem kayakers in yellow boats paddle among icebergs & snowfields under cloudy sky on the Ross Sea Odyssey cruise.

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Antarctica expedition.
 Visits to research stations depend on final permission.

-Mawson's Antarctica Itinerary
+Mawson's East Antarctica Itinerary

 Route map of Mawson's Antarctica cruise from Hobart, Australia to Dunedin, New Zealand with visits to the Subantarctic Islands & Ross Sea.